enriohernanda/enriohernanda/README.md

 ---

-## 🌿 A Bit About Me
+## A Bit About Me

 - I enjoy building clean, modern, and responsive interfaces.
 - I'm always learning new frontend technologies and improving my UI/UX skills.
-- I love experimenting with animations, micro-interactions, and user-friendly designs.
+- I love experimenting with animations and user-friendly designs.
-- Currently focusing on growing my portfolio with real-world projects and experiments.